robinlegault/SSFCTP/README.md

 # The Knapsack Transformation Algorithm (KTA) for solving the single-sink fixed-charge transportation problem (SSFCTP)

-The KTA is described in "A Novel Reformulation for the Single-Sink Fixed-Charge Transportation Problem" by R.Legault, JF.Côté and B.Gendron.
-Preprint available: https://www.cirrelt.ca/documentstravail/cirrelt-2022-05.pdf
+The KTA is described in Legault, R., Côté, JF. & Gendron, B. A novel reformulation for the single-sink fixed-charge transportation problem.
+Math.
+Program.
+(2023). https://doi.org/10.1007/s10107-023-01930-y

 ### ARTICLE ABSTRACT